cpaulson13/GravitySim/Readme.txt

 Gravity Simulation
   Copyright Catherine Paulson 2018

 This simulation demonstrates the effects of gravitational force between objects (referred to here as bodies) in the system.
+This code is written in MATLAB, version R2018a.

 To jump right into using this simulation, start with 'StartHere.m'